-The new arrangements for the retention of business rates came into effect on 1 April 2013.
-From this date local authorities are liable for refunding ratepayers who have successfully appealed against the business rates charged to their businesses in 2012-13 and earlier financial years in their proportionate share.
-A provision has therefore been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2014.
-The estimate has been calculated using the Valuation Office ratings list of appeals and the analysis of successful appeals to date when providing the estimate of total provision up to and including 31 March 2014.
+The Business Rates Appeals Provision represents an amount set aside as the best estimate of the amount that businesses have been overcharged business rates up to 31 March 2015.
+The estimate has been calculated using the Valuation Office ratings list of appeals and the analysis of successful appeals to date when providing the estimate of total provision up to and including 31 March 2015.